openmobilehub/android-omh-auth/docs/advanced/OMH-Task.md

-The OMH Task is an interface that allows to abstract the async libraries that are using in the specific implementations of the OMH SDKs.
+The OMH Task is a utility class that allows to abstract the async logic in libraries that are using the specific implementations of the OMH SDKs.
 It also depends on other OMH classes and interfaces that will be detailed upon here.

 # OMH Task listeners

-The OMH Task itself is an abstract class that defines two functions to setup listeners for the two possible results: `Success` and `Failure`.
+The OMH Task itself implements the `BaseOmhTask` which is an abstract class that defines two functions to setup listeners for the two possible results: `Success` and `Failure`.
 This allows for a modular build of the async task's behavior.
 The snippet below shows how to add this listeners to the OMH Task:

 ```kotlin
 val task: OmhTask<Unit> = OmhAuthClient.logout()